ashn-dot-dev/lumpy/README.md

 The Lumpy Programming Language
 ==============================

+**Note that as of 2025-09-19, further development on the Lumpy language and associated tooling has been discontinued.
+The Lumpy interpreter and example programs are expected to continue working into the future with minimal changes required.
+The dependencies `pygame-ce` and `nuitka` may require updating for newer Python versions.**

 Lumpy is a small scripting language with value semantics.

 Lumpy features strong dynamic typing, structural equality, assignment by copy,